redis-developer/redis-om-python-flask-skeleton-app/README.md

 }
 ```

 We'll let Redis OM handle generation of unique IDs, which it does using [ULIDs](https://github.com/ulid/spec).
-Redis OM will also handle creation of unique Redis key names for us, as well as saving and retrieving entities from JSON documents stored in Redis.
+Redis OM will also handle creation of unique Redis key names for us, as well as saving and retrieving entities from JSON documents stored in a Redis Stack database.

 ## Getting Started